 There’s a great story about the great leader Moses when his friends Aaron and Hur stood with him to hold his arms up high until the battle was won.
 We all need friends to hold our arms up, to help keep us strong.

-Partner with a friend where you need to make progress:
+6. Partner with a friend where you need to make progress.

-Take accountability to the next level by asking another man to hold your feet to the fire where necessary.
+Take accountability to the next level by asking another man to hold your feet to the fire, when necessary.
 This can be a mutual arrangement.
 We know a man who asks his friend to call several times a week and ask point blank if he’s been looking at porn.
 The promise of a pointed question can help any area of weakness.

-Be in the habit of sharing EVERYTHING with your wife:
+7. Be in the habit of sharing everything with your wife.

 When we don’t keep any secrets from our spouse, it tends to have an impact on who we are.

-Practice the habit of imagining the presence of someone whose opinion you value:
+8. Practice the habit of imagining the presence of someone whose opinion you value.

 What if my father was present at this business meeting?
 I wonder how grandpa would enjoy being part of this foursome?
 Would I tell this joke in the presence of my wife?
 How would my kids feel if they listened in on this conversation?

-It’s cliché to say that, “to teach is to learn.”
-But the truth is, every lesson we bring to our children is something we need to hear too.
+It may be cliché to say, “To teach is to learn,” but it also true.
+Every lesson we bring to our children is something we need to hear too.

 Elaborate the teaching equation to highlight a “principle of the week” at home.
-A week devoted to conversations about honesty.
+One week devoted to conversations about honesty.
 Another week highlighting trust.
-Then a week where everyone in the family pledges one act of selflessness per day, then shares over dinner.
+Then another week where everyone in the family pledges one act of selflessness daily then shares what that act was over dinner.